 Lessons learned!
 The little red peppers are not sweet like the big ones.
 Simple enough.

 I have always loved the idea of a spicy green curry using full fat (always use full fat!) coconut milk in it.
 It’s almost like building a fire and having the bucket of water built in.
-The coconut milk works with the spice to maintain the flavour but remove the mouth searing pain.
+The coconut milk in green curry works with the spice to maintain the flavour but remove the mouth searing pain.

 It looks like this.